hashicorp/vault/ui/tests/_README.md

 # Test Helpers Organization

-Our test are constantly evolving, but here's a general overview of how the tests and selectors organization
+Our test are constantly evolving, but here's a general overview of how we set up and organize tests.

 ## Folder organization